South Milwaukee Post Office

 The South Milwaukee Post Office is a Neoclassical-styled U.S. Post office built in South Milwaukee, Wisconsin in 1931.
 It was added to the National Register of Historic Places in 2000.

 History

+This is the first federally-owned post office in South Milwaukee.
 Designed under James A. Wetmore, the building has brick walls sitting on a limestone foundation.
 The front entrance passes through a colonnade of eight Ionic columns.
+Despite interior remodeling and an addition to the rear of the building around 1960, the original Terrazzo Floor and marble wainscotting remain, as does the cove molding with a dentil trim at the ceiling.
 A fallout shelter was built inside it.